tegx/fairdoscope/README.md

 FAIR-DOscope is implemented as single Web page.
 It can be viewed in any Web browser by opening `index.html` locally.
 However, it is also possible to run the tool using an arbitrary Web server for public access from the internet.
-In case you want to try FAIR-DOscrope out just now, just continue to the project's [GitHub Pages](https://kit-data-manager.github.io/fairdoscope/) to see it running.
+In case you want to try FAIR-DOscope out just now, just continue to the project's [GitHub Pages](https://kit-data-manager.github.io/fairdoscope/) to see it running.

 ## Usage